Career Awareness Volunteer Form - Step 2

 Much of the work our volunteers do links directly to our 3-year Strategic Plan.

 Engineers and Geoscientists BC’s purpose and duties as the provincial licensing and regulatory body for engineering and geoscience in BC are defined by legislation, the Engineers and Geoscientists Act.
 The association is governed by a council of 13 elected members and four government appointees.
-Council is accountable to the public through the Ministry of Advanced Education and to the members for both the governance and management of the association.
+Council is accountable to the public through the Ministry of the Attorney General, under the Office of the Superintendent of Professional Governance, for both the governance and management of the association.

 Volunteering with the association provides ongoing opportunities for: